 With some 550 growers and 130 wineries located in the region you aren’t going to make much of a mark in a day, or even a week of tasting so you will have to narrow it down.
 Most tours try to take in 3-4 wineries plus lunch and Trail Hoppers works in much the same way, the difference being you select from their menu of available stops to suit your personal preference.

 One thing we did learn during the day was the reason you see some wines from the area labelled Barossa Valley and others simply as the Barossa.
 To wear the Valley label they must be produced only from grapes grown in the Barossa Valley while those labelled Barossa may include grapes from the Eden Valley.
 If you want to try some wines from the Eden Valley on this tour you can stop in at the Taste Eden Valley tasting rooms in the Angaston township where they have a variety of the region’s producers on display and available to try.

 Our first stop of the day was at Rusden Wines a boutique producer who still pick the fruit and prune the vines by hand.
 Our timing ahead of other tours was our good fortune as we were taken through our morning tasting by Craig who handles the marketing and PR here but is also a font of knowledge on the wines, winery and the industry overall.

-Tastings are complementary on the tour but there is a small fee if you visit independently.
+Tastings are complimentary on the tour but there is a small fee if you visit independently.
 Wine by the glass and platters are also available for purchase along with cellar door sales.

 Located at Magnolia Rd Tanunda SA 5352